Cell Surface Capture & The Cell Surface Protein Atlas

 A central technology in our laboratory is the Cell Surface Capture Technology - a mass spectrometry approach that enables capture and identification of extracellular domains of plasma membrane and extracellular matrix N-glycoproteins from live cells.
 Our laboratory and collaborators have pioneered the use of this technology on multiple cell types, including cancer, blood, liver, heart and stem cells.
 The Cell Surface Capture Technology serves as the starting point in many of our studies, revealing proteins of interest we then target in either antibody-based or drug-based studies.
 Generally speaking, this workflow supports the development of novel panels of markers for live cell identification and sorting of specific cell types of interest and the identification of proteins involved in specific signaling/functional events important for cardiomyogenesis.

-We contribute all of our cell surface protein data to the publicly available Cell Surface Protein Atlas, developed and maintained by our collaborator Dr. Bernd Wollscheid.
-We maintain a local version of the Atlas, containing published and unpublished data for more than 100 cell types, within ProteinCenter architecture.
-This is a powerful resource for rapidly determining whether proteins identified on a particular cell type are broadly expressed among a variety of cell types or are more restricted to a few or a single cell type.
+Working together with our collaborator Dr. Bernd Wollscheid, we have applied the CSC-Technology to more than 100 cell types.
+This database (stored internally, published & unpublished data) is a powerful resource for rapidly determining whether proteins identified on a particular cell type are broadly expressed among a variety of cell types or are more restricted to a few or a single cell type.

 Human pluripotent stem cells are a viable source for in vitro generation of cardiomyocytes useful for the study of human development, heart disease modeling, and regenerative medicine.
 However, the inability to reliably identify chamber-specific cardiomyocytes of a specific maturation stage in a high-throughput fashion has been a barrier to utilizing such cells for repair of the damaged heart, discovering new drugs that avoid cardiotoxic effects, and improving strategies to accurately model congenital heart disease.
 Our long-term goals include the development of cell surface marker "barcodes" that enable identification and isolation of stage- and subtype-specific cardiomyocytes which can then be tested for their suitability for a wide variety of research and clinical applications.